AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 That component *and any components it imports* will be bundled as Client Components.

-The bundler will note the <code>use client</code> directive and include that component's code in what is downloaded by the browser.
+The bundler will note the <code>use client</code> directive and include that component's code (and any it imports) in what is downloaded by the browser.

 The <code>Home</code> and <code>DelayedMessage</code> RSCs will execute on the server, and their code won't be included in the bundle.
 The Payload from the server will look like this: